 Application Deadline: April 1 for classes starting at the end of July each year.
 August 1 for classes starting in January each year.

 If the application deadline has passed, please contact the College of Nursing.
-We accept late applications if seats are available in the class.
 If progression in the program is interrupted for any reason, the student must apply for readmission.
 Applications for readmission are available in the Office of Student Services.
 Readmission to clinical courses is on a space available basis.

 Office of Student Services